 In his text, Occupational Safety and Health Management, Thomas Anton relates that the supervisor bears the greatest responsibility and accountability for implementing the safety and health program because it is he or she who works most directly with the employee.
 It is important that the supervisor understands and applies successful management and leadership principles to safety and health to make sure employees enjoy an injury- and illness-free work environment.

-This course introduces you to key elements that help the supervisor demonstrate "5-STARS" supervision and leadership within the safety and health function.
+This course introduces you to key elements that help the supervisor demonstrate the "5-STARS" of supervision and leadership within the safety and health function.
 The key 5-STARS of safety supervision and leadership are:

 Supervision - overseeing work activities to make sure employees are safe.

 Accountability - insisting everyone complies with company safety policies and rules.

 Resources - providing physical resources (tools, equipment, materials, etc.) so employees can work safely.

 Support - creating a supportive psychosocial work environment (schedules, workloads, recognition, etc.) so employee do not work under undue stress.